 FROZEN GREEN GRAPES

-healthy ..and sour ;)posted over 5 years ago
+healthy ..and sour ;)posted almost 6 years ago

 Eating disorders CAN screw with your body for the rest of your life.
 After a three year stint of anorexia in high school/college, some kinds of digestive bacteria in my stomach and intestines have completely died out.
 I can’t get them back, and I have to take live-culture pills everyday so I don’t get sick when I eat.
 It’s something I truly regret doing; it’s not healthy and it’s not smart.

 One thing I have learned that really helps is when you think you are hungry, drink a glass of water first.
 A lot of the time your brain can mistake thirst for hunger, so if you drink water and are still hungry, then you know you actually are.

-Miss_Lydia: I LOVE frozen grapes!posted over 5 years ago
+Miss_Lydia: I LOVE frozen grapes!posted almost 6 years ago

 Just eat five 200-300 calorie meals a day.
-Work out insanely and you’ll be good.posted over 5 years ago
+Work out insanely and you’ll be good.posted almost 6 years ago

 Like everything in life it’s all about balance.
 Too much or little of anything can become problematic.
 I personally try to eat healthy more often than not, but if i do munch out on not so good for you foods i am sure to have a couple days of extra exercise, water and healthy foods to counter act it.posted about 3 years ago

 Work out at least three times a week and maintain a healthy diet(: Breakfast, Snack, Lunch, Snack, Dinner and you’re set!
 Trust me(: Drink and eat lots and lots of protein too!
-And water!posted over 2 years ago
+And water!posted almost 3 years ago

 Don’t stop eating, just eat better.
 More vegetables, more fruit, search about it and I’m sure you’ll find at least one vegetable/fruit you like.
-Then try to eat it many times in the week, instead of eating something unhealthy.posted about 2 years ago
+Then try to eat it many times in the week, instead of eating something unhealthy.posted over 2 years ago